Different soils have different textures and properties that may impact what can grow in them, and also how things grow in them.

 In this short guide, we outline what might grow well in chalky soil, along with other relevant considerations.

 Summary – What Grows Well In Chalky Soil

-Chalky soil has traits/properties that make it different from other types of soils
+Chalky soil has it’s own unique traits/properties that makes it different from other types of soils

-However, some chalky soils may never be able to grow certain things
+However, some peat soils may never be able to grow certain things

 – Can be a light or heavy soil